Confidential Information Access (IT Security) Regulation 501

 |Effective Date:||February 17, 2011|

-This policy applies to all UNCSA employees (including student employees) and to all information, regardless of format (paper, digital, etc.).
+This regulation applies to all UNCSA employees (including student employees) and to all information, regardless of format (paper, digital, etc.).

 A. Employees may not disclose confidential information about computer passwords and identification characters, University employees, University students, or any personally identifiable financial or health or medical information unless authorized by law.